widcardw/vitepress-plugin-callout/README.md

 npm install vitepress-plugin-callout
 ```

-Then import it into vitepress (To be fixed)
+Then import it into vitepress

 ```ts
 // .vitepress/config.ts